ajacksified/rusty/README.md

 ## Notes

-Since the Rust compiler is written in Rust, it must be built by a precompiled "snapshot" version of itself (made in an earlier state of development).
+Since the Rusty compiler is written in Rusty, it must be built by a precompiled "snapshot" version of itself (made in an earlier state of development).
 As such, source builds require a connection to the Internet, to fetch snapshots, and an OS that can execute the available snapshot binaries.

 Snapshot binaries are currently built and tested on several platforms:

-* Windows (7, 8, Server 2008 R2), x86 and x86-64 (64-bit support added in Rust 0.12.0)
+* Windows (7, 8, Server 2008 R2), x86 and x86-64 (64-bit support added in Rusty 0.12.0)
 * Linux (2.6.18 or later, various distributions), x86 and x86-64
 * OSX 10.7 (Lion) or greater, x86 and x86-64

 You may find that other platforms work, but these are our officially supported build environments that are most likely to work.

-Rust currently needs about 1.5 GiB of RAM to build without swapping; if it hits swap, it will take a very long time to build.
+Rusty currently needs about 1.5 GiB of RAM to build without swapping; if it hits swap, it will take a very long time to build.

-There is more advice about hacking on Rust in [CONTRIBUTING.md].
+There is more advice about hacking on Rusty in [CONTRIBUTING.md].

 [CONTRIBUTING.md]: https://github.com/rust-lang/rust/blob/master/CONTRIBUTING.md

 ## Getting Help

-The Rust community congregates in a few places:
+The Rusty community congregates in a few places:

 * [Stack Overflow] - Direct questions about using the language.
 * [users.rust-lang.org] - General discussion and broader questions.